Size: 8.2 Linear feet

 Summary: The papers of New York City still life painter and art instructor Walter Tandy Murch date from 1880-1970 and measure 8.2 linear feet.
 Found within the papers are biographical materials, four diaries, correspondence with colleagues and family members, personal business records, exhibition files, notes and writings, two sketchbooks and additional art work, printed material, and photographs of Murch, family members, and art work.

-The Walter Tandy Murch papers were donated by the artist's widow, Katharine Scott Murch, in 1969.
+In 1967-1968, Walter Tandy Murch loaned the Archives of American Art material for microfilming.
+The artist's widow, Katharine Scott Murch, donated papers 1969.

 The Archives of American Art also holds material lent for microfilming (reels N707, N708, N713, and N68-5) including correspondence, notes, sketchbooks, clippings, exhibition catalogs, and photographs.
 Loaned materials were returned to the lender and are not described in the collection container inventory.